LTUC/amman-dotnet-401d2/Curriculum/Class06/LAB.md

 =====================================

 ## To Submit this Assignment
-- Create a new branch off of your Lab 5 repo on your personal GitHub account
+- Building off of your repo from Lab 5:
+- Create a branch named `NAME-LAB##`
-- write your code
+- Write your code
+- Commit often
-- push to your repository
+- Push to your repository
-- Merge your branches
+- Create a pull request from your branch back your `master` branch.
-- submit a link to your Repo in canvas
+- Submit a link to your PR in canvas
+- Merge your PR back into master
 - Include a `README.md` (contents described below)

 ## Directions